Nairobi: Demographics

 Nairobi has experienced one of the highest growth rates of any city in Africa.
-Since its foundation in 1899, Nairobi has grown to become the second largest city in the African Great Lakes, despite being one of youngest cities in the region.
-The growth rate of Nairobi is 4.1% a year.
-It is estimated that Nairobi's population will reach 5 million in 2025.
+Since its foundation in 1899, Nairobi has grown to become the second-largest city in the African Great Lakes, despite being one of the youngest cities in the region.
+The growth rate of Nairobi was estimated in 2023 to be 2.09% a year.
+It is estimated that Nairobi's population will reach 5 million people in 2025.

-These data fit remarkably closely (r^2 = 0.9994) to a logistic curve with t(0) = 1900, P(0)=8500, r = 0.059 and K = 8,000,000.
-This suggests a 2011 growth rate of 3.5% (the CIA estimate of 4.5% cited above would have been true in 2005).
-According to this curve, the population of the city will be below 4 million in 2015, and will reach 5 million in 2025.

 Given this high population growth, owing itself both to urban migration and high birth rates, the economy has yet to catch up.
-Unemployment is estimated at 40% within the city, mainly in the high-density, low income areas of the city which can make them seem even denser than the higher-income neighbourhoods.
+Unemployment is estimated at 5.5% within the city, mainly in the high-density, low-income areas of the city which can make them seem even denser than the higher-income neighbourhoods.

-Parks

-Nairobi has numerous recreational green areas.
-The largest is the Nairobi National Park, located in the Southern side of the city.
-Other recreational arears and protected forests include Uhuru Park, Central Park, John Michuki Park, Nairobi Arboretum, City Park, Uhuru Gardens, Jeevanjee Gardens, Karura Forest, Ngong forest, and Ololua forest.
+In the 2019 Census, Christianity was the most widely practiced religion in Nairobi, accounting for 89% of the population, of which the majority belong to Protestant and Evangelical churches.
+In 2019, Muslims were 7.6% of the population.

+A population projection in the 21st century is listed below: